Evolution and Social Interaction Research Group

 Key topics include comparative cognition and communication, the evolution of social group processes, and primatology.
 Members use both experimental and observational methods and come from multiple disciplinary perspectives such as psychological science, biology, and evolutionary anthropology.
 Funding has been awarded from a range of national and international funding bodies including The Leverhulme Trust, British Academy, NIH, European Research Council, Wenner-Gren Foundation and The Leakey Foundation.

-The group sits within the Centre for Behavioural Research Methods and the Brain, Cognition and Development Research Cluster.
+The group sits within the Centre for Behavioural Research Methods and the Brain, Cognition and Development Research Cluster as a part of NTU Psychology.
 It is closely aligned to other NTU research groups such as Person Perception and Affect, Personality and Embodiment.

 - ERC Consolidator Project FACEDIFF (Individual differences in facial expressivity: Social function, facial anatomy and evolutionary origins)